Tent camping checklist for Florida

-Folding camp stool – A multi-purpose chair for sitting around the campfire and anywhere else.
+Folding camp stool – A multi-purpose camp stool for sitting around the campfire and anywhere else.

-Lounge chairs (optional) – Collapsible cloth chairs that pack in a bag, but they take up space.
+Lounge chairs (optional) – Collapsible cloth chairs that pack in a bag, but keep in mind that they take up space.

 Hammocks (optional) – Most state and county parks prohibit hammocks because they damage trees.
 Use non-binding tree straps.
 No hooks or nails.

 Campfires are part of the camping experience, but you usually don’t need to carry firewood.
-You can buy it near your campground.
+You should be able to buy it near your campground.
 Stick with hardwood.
 Soft wood, such as pine, is smoky.
 Clean-burning Duraflame logs are smartest.

 Use dead limbs from the woods, but don’t chop down trees.

 Charcoal takes up room.
 If you do use charcoal, don’t get the self-lighting kind.
-The infused lighter fluid lends a terrible taste to your food.
+The infused lighter fluid adds a terrible taste to your food.

 Give careful consideration to what you bring.
 The pile can grow fast.